Studying doesn't come naturally to all of us, and it can be hard to get into the right routine.

 By failing to prepare, you are preparing to fail, as the old adage goes.

 Preparation is the key to successful studying.
 When you plan what you are going to do, studying becomes much easier.
-The software is easier to develop when you create a plan of what you are building.
+The software is easier to develop when you create a plan for what you are building.
 Books are easier to write when you spend the time doing the layout first along with the points you are going to make.
 The same principle applies to learning.

 One of the impactful changes I made in my life is utilizing Google Calendar.
 In the beginning, I worried about the constraints of a calendar.
 Yet I persisted in using it to plan small events at first.
 Then, I started to plan when I would work out.
 Then it was for reminding me to go to meetings with people.